mentor

 The mentoring program starts as soon as Fall rush is complete:

-• The Mentoring Committee introduces new members to the program and recruits alumni to participate.
+• The Mentoring Committee introduces new members to the program and assesses interest for the new year.

-• New undergraduates and alumni register for the Mentoring Advantage Program on the Phi Psi Connect portal.
+• Undergraduates and alumni register for the Mentoring Advantage Program on the Phi Psi portal.

 • We pair alumni and undergraduates according to their careers and areas of interest.